adunning/scribes-readers-texts/assignments.md

 As a preliminary to the final project, you will make three transcriptions of the same text and make a small critical edition showing the differences between them.
 This will replace the transcription exercises for the week leading up to 15 March.

-## Final project

-Your final project will consist of an introduction and edition to an excerpt of a text of your choosing.

-## Final examination
+## Group edition

-The final examination will test your ability to identify and date scripts; expand abbreviations; and interpret textual transmission.
+We will create, as a group, an introduction, edition, and translation of a Latin text that we will select in the second week of term, and submit it for publication at the end of the year.
+You will be personally responsible for one portion of the text as well as reviewing your peers' work, based on an initial draft.

 ## Analytical writing rubric

-The final paper is given a grade out of 100 points, based on a set of six criteria.
+I will grade your written work based on a set of six criteria.

 | Characteristic                    | Exceptional (A, 80–100)                                                                                                                                                 | Well-Done (B, 70–79)                                                                                                    | Fair (C, 60–69)                                                                                                                 | Needs Work (D, 50–59)                                                                                                         | Poor (F, 0–49)                                                                                                    |
 |-----------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|